There’s no such thing as an all-inclusive Hawaii vacation, but these family resorts are the next best thing

 Royal Kona Hawaii All Inclusive Resort offers airfare-inclusive vacation packages (Photo: Royal Kona)

-On the Big Island, Royal Kona Resort has offered all-inclusive resort pricing in the past, and is currently offering a number of vacation packages, including airfare-inclusive vacations that combine accommodations and flights in one discounted rate for a somewhat inclusive Hawaii vacation experience.
+On the Big Island, Royal Kona Resort has offered all-inclusive resort pricing in the past, and is currently offering a number of vacation packages for a more inclusive Hawaii vacation experience.
+Additionally, Royal Kona Resort’s “Added Value” packages offer extra discounts along with more activities and dining options at reduced rates, including a fourth-night free promotion.

 Once you arrive at Royal Kona Resort, you can take advantage of scheduled activities, a swimming pool and saltwater lagoon, and of course the nearby beach at no extra cost.
 (All beaches in Hawaii are public right of way.)
-And of course, no trip to the Big Island would be complete without a visit to Hawaii Volcanoes National Park, so be sure to make time for that on your vacation!
+And of course, no trip to the Big Island would be complete without a visit to Hawaii Volcanoes National Park, so be sure to make time for that on your vacation.

 1) Does Hawaii have any all-inclusive resorts?